Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: The inclusive-NRF approach

 \subsection{Introducing inclusive-divergence minimized auxiliary generators}

-As shown in Eq. (\ref{eq:RF-grad}), the bottleneck in learning NRFs is that Monte Carlo sampling from the RF model is needed to approximate the model expectation for calculating the gradient.
-A recent idea is to introduce an auxiliary generator to approximate sampling from the target RF.
-In this paper, we are mainly concerned with modeling fixed-dimensional continuous observations $x \in \mathbb{R}^{d_x}$ (e.g. images).
-For reasons to be clear in the following, we choose a directed generative model, $q_\phi(x,h) \triangleq q(h)q_\phi(x|h)$, for the auxiliary generator, which specifically is defined as follows\footnote{Note that during training, $\sigma^2$ is absorbed into the learning rates and does not need to be estimated.}:
+As shown in Eq. (\ref{eq:RF-grad}), the bottleneck in learning NRFs is that Monte Carlo sampling from the RF model $p_\theta$ is needed to approximate the model expectation for calculating the gradient.
+Partly inspired from recent work in \cite{Kim2016DeepDG,coopnets,asru,Kuleshov2017NeuralVI} and, to be discussed in the end of this section, partly inspired from auxiliary variable MCMC \cite{neal2011mcmc} and adaptive MCMC \cite{andrieu2008tutorial,roberts2009examples}, we introduce an auxiliary generator to approximate sampling from the target RF.

+In this paper, we are mainly interested in modeling fixed-dimensional continuous observations $x \in \mathbb{R}^{d_x}$ (e.g. images).
+We use a directed generative model, $q_\phi(x,h) \triangleq q(h)q_\phi(x|h)$, for the auxiliary generator, which is defined as follows\footnote{Note that during training, $\sigma^2$ is absorbed into the learning rates and does not need to be estimated.}: